HotpotDesign/Unity-Game-Assets/README.md

 This guide was originally posted on [Hotpot.ai](https://hotpot.ai?s=unity_game_assets), and is cross-referenced here for developer convenience.

 ## Overview
-This list highlights free game assets for making Unity or 3D games.
+This list highlights free game assets for making Unity, 2D, or 3D games.
 To contribute to this list, please make a pull request.

 ## General Assets